 We recognise that the stigma surrounding suicide and mental illness can be both a barrier to seeking help and a barrier to offering help.
-[Name of school or college] is dedicated to tackling suicide stigma.
+Gargrave CE VC Primary School is dedicated to tackling suicide stigma.
 We will promote open, sensitive talk in our language and in our working relationships that does not stigmatise and perpetuate taboos.